BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-Ocean-Boulevard.md

 <p>
 Hampton is one of the towns on that coastline.
-The short driveway to one of the places I lived was right off a road that ran alongside the ocean.
+Both places I lived were right off a road that ran alongside the ocean.
-The road was named "Ocean Boulevard".
+The road is named Ocean Boulevard.
 </p>

 <p>
-The condo was at the back end of a parking lot a few hundred feet from a sidewalk that ran along the seawall next to the ocean.
+One of the condos I stayed in was at the back end of a parking lot a few hundred feet from the sidewalk along the seawall next to the ocean.
 It was less than a 60-second walk to the beach.
+This shows the sidewalk and the seawall:

 <div align="center">
   <img style="height: 75%; width: 100%;" src="https://bradleyculley.github.io/images/Hampton-sidewalk-and-seawall.jpg" />